wstippetts/fs-journal/quizzes/week02.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+- var, let, const
 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+- typically named a verb as it usually is doing something. it is a subprogram within the program.
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->